 (click on any one of the product names to see the recent price on Amazon)

 Now, we all know how popular it is to get only “the best” of something.
 But let’s face it guys, no two beards are created equal, and neither are the beard combs.
 Naturally, then, what may be the best beard comb for your buddy’s beard may not be the best for yours.

 That said, there are still some key characteristics to look out for in a good quality beard comb:

-- Hand cut / handmade: before you roll your eyes and think we’re being way to picky, hold on!A comb that is mass produced through large manufacturing presses result in combs with little jagged edges all along the teeth.
-These edges will catch and tear at every – single – hair in your beard!
-This also means tearing your hairs, split ends, and lots of tangled knots, and static to boot.Additionally, mass produced combs tend to be made from cheaper, less durable materials that will snap and break easily.Hand cut combs, however, are made typically from sturdier materials and each tooth is cut by saw.
-This eradicates any chance of those jagged edges.Furthermore, the teeth and ends of the combs get polished, meaning they are utterly smooth and snag-free by the time they make it into your hands.
+Hand cut / handmade: before you roll your eyes and think we’re being way to picky, hold on!A comb that is mass produced through large manufacturing presses result in beard combs with little jagged edges all along the teeth.
+These edges will catch and tear at every – single – facial hair!
+This also means tearing your hairs, split ends, and lots of tangled knots, and static to boot.Additionally, mass produced beard combs tend to be made from cheaper, less durable materials that will snap and break easily.Hand cut beard combs, however, are made typically from sturdier materials and each tooth is cut by saw.
+This eradicates any chance of those jagged edges.Furthermore, the teeth and ends of the beard combs get polished, meaning they are utterly smooth and snag-free by the time they make it into your hands.

 Alright, so now that we have gone over some of the beard comb basics, it’s time to talk about our top picks.
 Again, keep in mind that there is no, one “perfect” beard comb for everyone, so take a look and see which of these five would suit your beard needs best.